 Internationally known as “Si Fi,” Fisher is a British sailor with something of an addiction to The Ocean Race… and sailing – his first sailing trip was at six-weeks-old!
 A five-time competitor with a Race win under his belt, this will be Si Fi’s second Race as navigator for Charlie Enright.

-Jack may be the youngest sailor on board 11th Hour Racing Team, but looking at his resume you might think otherwise.
+Jack may be the youngest sailor on board 11th Hour Racing Team, the first U.S. offshore sailing team to win The Ocean Race (2022-23 edition), but looking at his resume you might think otherwise.
 Determined as they come, Jack went on to help Dongfeng Race Team win the 2017-18 Volvo Ocean Race.
 Jack now lives full-time by the sea in France with his young family.

 Born and raised on the shores of Lake Geneva, Switzerland, Justine Mettraux has grown into a tour de force of offshore racing.
-From placing 2nd in her first Mini Transat in 2011 to becoming one of the first women to win The Ocean Race trophy, Mettraux is one of 11th Hour Racing Team’s elite sailors.
+From placing 2nd in her first Mini Transat in 2011 to becoming one of the first women to win The Ocean Race trophy, Mettraux is one of 11th Hour Racing Team’s elite sailors, the first U.S. offshore sailing team to win The Ocean Race (2022-23 edition).
 Mettraux officially joined Enright’s team in 2021 as co-skipper, alongside Simon Fisher, on Alaka’i throughout the 2021 IMOCA GLOBE SERIES season.
 Justine is splitting her time competing in The Ocean Race with 11th Hour Racing Team and training for the 2024-25 Vendée Globe.

 Martin’s goal is simple: to tell stories through compelling imagery, and it’s safe to say he’s achieving this ambitious goal.
 His father first taught him how to use a camera, and he soon started to bring to life the sea with images.
 After working in Paris in cinema and advertising, Martin decided to return to the ocean.
 In 2017, he embarked on the Volvo Ocean Race.
 For 18 months, he captured the race from the inside, most notably aboard the winner Dongfeng Race Team.